Canon 1300D vs Panasonic FZ200

-The Canon EOS 1300D (called Canon T6 in some regions) and the Panasonic Lumix DMC-FZ200 are two digital cameras that were revealed to the public, respectively, in March 2016 and July 2012.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Panasonic Lumix DMC-FZ200 are two digital cameras that were announced, respectively, in March 2016 and July 2012.
 The 1300D is a DSLR, while the FZ200 is a fixed lens compact.
 The cameras are based on an APS-C (1300D) and a 1/2.3-inch (FZ200) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Panasonic provides 12 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Panasonic provides 12 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1300D vs Panasonic FZ200